Edward Jones Review: What to Know When Choosing a Financial Advisor

 As highlighted above, Edward Jones charges a wide variety of fees including commissions, management fees, platform fees, and internal mutual fund expenses.

-In all, Edward Jones clients should expect to pay at least 2% per year in fees.
+In all, Edward Jones clients should expect to pay at least 2% per year in fees — about double the industry average.

 Additionally, Edward Jones advisors are not fiduciaries, which means they're not required to act in their clients' best interests.

-This fact, coupled with the fact that they make their money as a percentage of revenue generated on their clients' accounts, may cause them to recommend investments that aren't suitable for their clients' portfolios.
+And since advisors make their money as a percentage of revenue generated on their clients' accounts, they may be tempted to recommend higher-fee investments that aren't necessarily the best fit for their clients' portfolios.

-Conversely, most independent financial advisors charge around 1% annual fees and do not receive kickbacks or commissions for the investment products they recommend (they are known as “fee-only” advisors).
+Conversely, most independent financial advisors charge around 1% annual fees and do not receive kickbacks or commissions for the investment products they recommend (these are known as “fee-only” advisors).

 Alternatives to Edward Jones